adhocmaster/game-of-the-absurd/docs/game_generator.md

 1. we can change the roles of symbols in the game.
 2. we can generate matches (outcomes of plays) based on the game rules.
 3. We can pre-determine some rules/roles in the Game and rest is determined by the generator.
+4. We can include some few shot examples in the prompt generated for LRMs.

 ## Absurd Soccer